 - Freeze: Place in a freezer friendly container and freeze for up to 1 month.
 Thaw in fridge overnight.

 - Reheat: In a wok over medium high heat, heat 2 tablespoons of high smoke point oil, add the leftovers and stir for 3 minutes or until heated through.

 - Need more vegetables?
 Increase the veggies from 3 cups to 6 by adding 1 ½ cups each of red bell pepper and zucchini.

 - Need this gluten free?
-Use liquid aminos or tamari, arrowroot, and your favorite gluten free flour.
+Use tamari, arrowroot, and your favorite gluten free flour.